nohrm-dev/nohrm/README.md

 	1. What server does Sentrifugo work on?
 	=======================================
-	Sentrifugo works only on Apache Server
+	NOHRM works only on Apache Server

 	2. Windows Installation Guide
 	=============================